newAM/ambientsensor-rs/README.md

 This is still a work in progress.

-1. DHCP rebinding is not handled.
+1. DHCP renewal and rebinding is not handled.
 2. The OPT3002 luminosity sensor is not implemented.
 3. Logging needs to be hidden behind a feature flag for release builds.
 4. The panic handler needs to get hooked up to the EEPROM to store error logs then reset.